the1lab/1lab/src/Cat/Functor/Kan/Duality.lagda.md

 # Duality for Kan extensions

-Left kan extensions are dual to right kan extensions.
+Left Kan extensions are dual to right Kan extensions.
 This is straightforward enough to prove, but does involve some bureaucracy involving opposite categories.

 <!--
 ```agda